Alanb2001/Alanb2001.github.io/_projects/4_project.md

     This image showcases the rendered scene.
 </div>

-This was the second time I used OpenGL and the goal this time around was to get more objects in the scene, muilptple lights working at the same time and add some post-processing effects.
-The post-processing effects I chose to implement where anti-aliasing and depth of field.
+This was the second time I used OpenGL, and the goal this time around was to get more objects in the scene, have multiple lights working at the same time, and add some post-processing effects.
+The post-processing effects I chose to implement were anti-aliasing and depth of field.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">